ory/docs/docs/ecosystem/sqa.md

 - by setting environment variable `SQA_OPT_OUT=true`.
 - by setting the yaml configuration key (if supported) `sqa.opt_out=true`.

-Disabling telemetry does not have any downsides, except for us not being able to improve the project.
+Disabling telemetry doesn't have any downsides, except for us not being able to improve the project.
 Note that Ory always sends minimal ping with version information once on start up.

 ## Data Privacy

 To protect your privacy, we filter out any data that could identify you or your users.
-We are taking the following measures to protect your privacy:
+We're taking the following measures to protect your privacy:

 1. We only transmit information on how often endpoints are requested, how fast they respond and what HTTP status code was sent.
 2. We filter out any query parameters, headers, response and request bodies and path parameters.
 A full list of transmitted URL paths is listed in section [Request telemetry](#request-telemetry).
-3. **We are unable to see or store the IP address of your host**, as the [IP is set to `0.0.0.0`](https://github.com/ory/x/blob/master/metricsx/middleware.go) when transmitting data to our metrics aggregator.
+3. **We're unable to see or store the IP address of your host**, as the [IP is set to `0.0.0.0`](https://github.com/ory/x/blob/master/metricsx/middleware.go) when transmitting data to our metrics aggregator.
-4. We do not transmit any environment information from the host, except:
+4. We don't transmit any environment information from the host, except:

 - Operating system id (windows, linux, osx)
 - The target architecture (amd64, darwin, ...)